philsinatra/IDM231/instructor_materials/IDM231-04-functions_methods_objects.md

 footer: IDM 231: Scripting for IDM I
 slidenumbers: true
 autoscale: true
-theme: Plain Jane, 3
+theme: Dark Mode

 # IDM 231
-## Scripting for<br>Interactive Digital Media I

----

-# Functions, Objects and Methods
+## Functions, Objects and Methods

 ^ Browsers require very detailed instructions about what we want them to do.
 Therefore, complex scripts can run to hundreds (even thousands) of lines.
 Programmers use functions, methods, and objects to organize their code.